Ductile Iron Pile Products

 End-bearing & Friction Piles

-Flat End Point
+Flat End Drive Shoe

 Conical Grout Shoe

-Driving Shanks and Grout Box
+Drive Shanks and Grout Box

 Ductile Iron Piles are comprised of grey cast iron, which has been used for commercial pipeline construction since the early 1800s.

 Historically, cast iron or grey cast iron was produced in a lamellar form.
 The material was often brittle and exhibited low strength and impact resistance.
 Advancements over a half-century ago led to the development of spheroidal or ductile cast iron by adding magnesium to the cast iron before pouring to produce crystallization of graphite in spheroidal form (Figure 2).
-The development of spheroidal graphite cast iron led to more desirable material properties including improvements in the ultimate and yield strength, tensile and flexural strength, improved impact resistance for drivability and toughness, while maintaining cast iron qualities including machinability, cast-ability and weldability.
+The development of spheroidal graphite cast iron led to more desirable material properties including improvements in the ultimate and yield strength, tensile and flexural strength, improved impact resistance for drivability and toughness, while maintaining cast iron qualities including machinability and cast-ability.

 The ductile cast iron material used in the piles contains a high recycled content and is comprised of: 90-95% scrap metal iron, approximately 3.7% carbon, and approximately 2.7% silicon.
-The final chemical composition of the ductile iron piles consist of the materials as shown:

 Ductile Iron Piles are manufactured by Tiroler Rohre GmbH (TRM) in Austria.
 Ductile cast iron used in the fabrication of the piles undergoes a sophisticated centrifugal- or spun-casting manufacturing process to transform the raw recycled material into the finished product.
 The ductile iron piles are factory prefabricated to precise tolerances.
 Standardization results in the materials being subject to strict control of its chemical composition and its mechanical properties throughout the fabrication process.